-Dr. William Riggins' medical specialty is family medicine and public health & general preventive medicine.
-He studied medicine at Louisiana State University School of Medicine in Shreveport.
+Dr. William Riggins works as a family practice physician and public health physician.
+Dr. Riggins attended medical school at Louisiana State University School of Medicine in Shreveport.

 Dr. Ben Binghay specializes in family medicine.
-Dr. Binghay attended medical school at Southwestern University, Matias H. Aznar Memorial College of Medicine.
-He is rated highly by his patients.
-He is an in-network provider for Medicaid insurance.
+His average patient rating is 4.0 stars out of 5.
+He honors Medicaid insurance.
+Dr. Binghay studied medicine at Southwestern University, Matias H. Aznar Memorial College of Medicine.

 Conditions / Treatments